ankitjais004/React-WebPack-Heroku/README.md

 ##### Heroku:
 * To deploy our app in heroku we first have to make an account on heroku and login.
 * npm run deploy
-* heroku push origin master
+* git push heroku master

 I have deployed this simple App on heroku--> <https://peaceful-wildwood-12514.herokuapp.com>